khantauheed77/AI-Website-Builder/README.md

 GitHub Repository
 ```

-This allows users to continue developing their AI-generated websites outside of WebCraft.
+This allows users to continue developing their generated websites outside the WebCraft platform.

 ---